Onboarding: Introduction to cobby

 Congratulations!
 In this tutorial, you've:

-✅ Understood what cobby does and why it exists ✅ Explored the cobby Portal and your workspace ✅ Opened Excel and connected to your shop ✅ Loaded products into Excel ✅ Navigated the Excel interface and understood columns ✅ Made your first product edit ✅ Reviewed your changes before saving ✅ Saved changes back to your live shop ✅ Verified changes in Magento/Shopware ✅ Learned the difference between Excel and the Portal
+✅ Understood what cobby does and why it exists ✅ Learned the two-interface architecture (Portal for admin, Excel for operations) ✅ Explored the cobby Portal and its administrative features ✅ Navigated the Portal's sections (Jobs, Product History, Settings) ✅ Checked your shop connection status ✅ Opened Excel and connected to your workspace ✅ Loaded products into Excel ✅ Understood how products are organized (rows, columns, worksheets) ✅ Learned about special columns (required fields, auxiliary columns) ✅ Discovered the Task Pane and cobby formulas ✅ Made your first product edit ✅ Reviewed your changes before saving ✅ Saved changes back to your live shop ✅ Verified changes in both your shop admin and the Portal's Product History ✅ Learned the distinct roles of Excel and the Portal

 Next Steps

-Now that you've mastered the basics, explore more cobby features:
+Now that you've completed the comprehensive onboarding and mastered both the cobby Portal and Excel, explore more cobby features:

 Learn More Product Management